-Michelle was able to leave a lasting impression on the students that she helped, but those students left a lasting impression on her as well.
-The difference she made in those students’ lives did not go unnoticed, and we appreciate your work, Michelle!
+Michelle left a lasting impression on the students that she helped.
+Those students left a lasting impression on her as well.
+The difference she made in the students’ lives did not go unnoticed.